 Metadata and packet information are collected in real time by barac’s agent, a 1mb software that can be sent to thousand of devices instantly, from the different sources and sent to barac analytics platform.
 Those packets are then reconstituted into sequences to understand the message exchanged between two IP addresses: While reconstituting the message, barac’s platform calculate more than 150 features as the packets are collected (Average TTL, Average TTR(time to respond), etc…) and use several Artificial Intelligence techniques to detect old patterns of malware and attack or abnormal activities instantly.

-By using metadata and Artificial Intelligence, barac is able to reduce false-positive by more than 90% to 95% on normal traffic and our patent pending platform is showing that we can detect attacks with more than 99% accuracy and the number of false positive to less than 0.09% of total traffic.
-We can detect the difference, with high accuracy, between legitimate and bad traffic rather than trying to examine the detailed contents of every data packet or decrypting the traffic.
+By using metadata and Artificial Intelligence, barac is able to reduce false-positive by more than 95% on normal traffic and our patent pending platform is showing that we can detect attacks with more than 99.997% accuracy reducing the number of false positive to less than 0.00006% of total traffic.
+We can detect the difference, with high accuracy, between legitimate and bad traffic rather than trying to examine the detailed contents of every data packet or decrypting the traffic for different types of attacks:

-This is a game changer for industries like IoT devices, telecom operator, financial institutions, smart cars, payment, etc.. that are all using encrypted traffic with very high security risk and need visibility into encrypted traffic and real time information to react quickly
+This is a game changer for cyber security where encryption is becoming mainstream especially for industries like IoT devices, telecom operator, financial institutions, smart cars, payment, etc.. that are all using encrypted traffic with very high security risk and need visibility into encrypted traffic and real time information to react quickly